-Everyone makes mistakes, but not everyone has the courage to admit that and fix the situation.
-The right apology can save your reputation, but it’s important to apologize sincerely and on time.
+Everyone makes mistakes, but not everyone dares to admit that and fix the situation.
+The right apology can save your reputation, but it's important to apologize sincerely and on time.

 In this article, you will learn in what cases you need to write an apology letter and what to write.
 Also, we have prepared a few apology letter examples that will help you write your sorry email quicker.

 Before we start, we want you to remember that the desire to avoid apologizing is OK for humans.
 Admitting our mistakes usually feels very uncomfortable.
 Still, we all fail once in a while.
 And if we want to succeed in life, work, and relationships, we need to learn the art of apologizing.
 If we do so, people know that we care and are responsible.
 It proves that we value them and can be trusted.